trufflesuite/trufflesuite.com/src/docs/truffle/reference/configuration.md

 }
 ```

-Currently, only changing the `settings` is supported for Vyper, and customizing `outputSelection` is not supported, so the only option supported under `settings` is `evmVersion`.
+Currently, only changing the `settings` is supported for Vyper; see the Vyper documentation on [Compiler Input JSON Description](https://vyper.readthedocs.io/en/stable/compiling-a-contract.html#input-json-description) for the possible settings.
+However customizing `outputSelection` is not supported, so currently the only supported setting is `evmVersion`.

 ### external compilers